The Sun newspaper puts double edge shaving firmly on the shave map

 Nick is a wet-shaving enthusiast and men’s grooming expert.
 He is a football fanatic and supports Arsenal for his sins.
 He also loves playing cricket, darts, rugby, badminton, tennis and squash.
 Nick, 31, has been wet shaving for five years and says he would never go back to the "awful" electric shaver.
 He loves his trusty Merkur 33c Classic far too much!!
 Follow him on Twitter @nickgibbens

-- » Ask Aaron Q/A: Advice for a double edge shaving novice
+- » Ask Aaron Q/A: Beard shaping with a double edge razor

 About The Shaving Shack